goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 ``ticketcollector`` is the main locally developing egg.
 The last option, ``interpreter`` specify the name of custom interpreter created by this part.
 The custom interpreter contains the paths to all eggs listed here and its dependencies.
+So that you can import any module which is listed as a dependency.

 The last part creates the test runner::